-BioLinc is located in the new $111.4-million Cairns Family Health and Bioscience Research Complex on the University’s main campus.
+BioLinc is located in the $111.4-million Cairns Family Health and Bioscience Research Complex on the University’s main campus.
 BioLinc occupies approximately 5,000 square feet in the Cairns Complex and has the capacity to nurture multiple companies, projects, researchers, students and entrepreneurs from across the Niagara Region.

-BioLinc’s location in the Cairns Complex is a strategic decision designed to promote, create and support collaboration among the residents and some of Canada’s leading bioscience thought leaders.
+BioLinc’s location in the Cairns Complex is a strategic decision designed to promote, create and support collaboration among the residents and some of Canada’s leading innovative thought leaders.
 Collaborative teams of Brock’s faculty, researchers, staff, students and alumni, plus representatives from private industry are available to support and work with residents to accelerate the launch of their new technology-focused ventures.